MaffooClock/MrRadar/README.md

 ```shell
 mr_radar map KSJT
 ```
-This will result in a new PNG file at `./out/map.png`.
+This will result in a new PNG file at `./out/ksjt/map.png`.

 Generate 12 of the latest NEXRAD frames for the same location and radius:
 ```shell
 mr_radar frames KSJT
 ```
-This will result in 12 new PNG files at `./out/frame_0.png` through `./out/frame_11.png`.
+This will result in 12 new PNG files at `./out/ksjt/frame_0.png` through `./out/ksjt/frame_11.png`.

-> [!TIP]
-> When running in Docker, you'll need to override the output path with `--path`, and be sure to map the given path to a local path so that you actually get the images!
-> Example:
-> ```shell
-> docker run -t --rm --volume $(pwd)/out:/out mr_radar:latest --path /out <command> <site_id>
-> ```

 ### Data Caching

-You will also find a new JSON file (`ksjt.json`, in this example) in your current working directory, which contains the command-line arguments you supplied, as well as additional derived information based on the site ID and radius.
+You will also find a new JSON file (`./out/ksjt.json`, in this example) in the root output path, which contains the command-line arguments you supplied, as well as additional derived information based on the site ID and radius.

 Here's what it's good for:
-1. This information makes subsequent runs faster and more efficient by re-using that information rather than having to make repeated requests for information that would never change (such as radar site coordinates, for instance).
+1. This makes subsequent runs faster and more efficient by re-using information rather than having to make repeated requests for information that would never change (such as radar site coordinates, for instance).
 2. You will no longer need any of the optional command-line arguments on subsequent runs; those values will be read from this file if they are not present on the command line.
-Simply run `python3 mr_radar frames <site_id>` to re-use the radius and frame count that you specified initially.

-Deleting this file won't hurt anything, but it's not necessary to do so with normal use.
+Deleting this file won't hurt anything, but it's not a necessary task in the course of normal use.

 ## Using in HTML

-Check out the [`html`](/../../tree/dev/html) directory for a basic example of how to "animate" the frames on top of the base map.
-It will work out-of-the-box if you run the utility with the default output file path (`./out`) and names (`map.png` and `frame_<i>.png`).
+Check out the [`html`](./html) directory for a basic example of how to "animate" the frames on top of the base map.

+The example HTML will work out-of-the-box if you run the utility with:
+1. default root file path (`./out`)
+2. default file names (`map.png` and `frame_<i>.png`).
+3. specify `--images .` to save generated images in the root path

-If you generate your map file and NEXRAD frames with non-default path and file names, you'll need to tweak the [`loop.html`](/../../tree/dev/html/loop.html) file to make it work.
+Otherwise, you'll need to tweak the [`loop.html`](./html/loop.html) file to make it work.

-Simply open `loop.html` in your browser (you can test drive it locally without using a web server).
+To view the animated loop after generating the map and NEXRAD frames, simply open the `loop.html` file in your browser (no web server needed to test-drive locally).

 > [!IMPORTANT]
 > The example HTML files aren't intended to be deployed as-is to your website, they're just an example to show how to create an animated loop effect (but you may certainly copy/paste to your heart's desire).